Home | Bioimpedance

 Bioelectrical Impedance Spectroscopy (BIS) goes even further: it measures the body’s electrical response over a wide spectrum of frequencies, allowing for a finer characterization of fluid compartments and cellular properties (such as membrane capacitance and characteristic frequency).
 This spectroscopic approach improves the physiological robustness of the model and provides direct quality control thanks to the analysis of signal coherence across the entire spectrum.

-Thanks to their simplicity of use and the speed of obtaining results, BIA and BIS provide essential information on nutritional and hydration status, constituting reliable tools for clinical follow-up and health monitoring.
+Thanks to their simplicity of use and the speed of obtaining results, BIA and BIS provide essential information on nutritional and hydration status, constituting reliable tools for clinical follow-up.

 BIA is strongly correlated with total body water, which allows for the precise estimation of fat-free mass using predictive equations.
 However, since adipose tissue is very poorly linked to the measured parameters, its direct estimation is less reliable.
 Thus, there is a scientific consensus to calculate fat mass by difference, by subtracting fat-free mass from total weight, in accordance with the body compartment model.